Pacific Motorway M1 Palm Beach (Nineteenth Avenue) to Tugun

-We are upgrading the Pacific Motorway (M1) between Palm Beach and Tugun (Package C) as part of the Varsity Lakes to Tugun (VL2T) upgrade.
+The Pacific Motorway (M1) is being upgraded between Palm Beach and Tugun (Package C) as part of the Varsity Lakes to Tugun (VL2T) upgrade.

-- widening the M1 to a minimum of 3 lanes in both directions
+- widening the M1 to 3 lanes in both directions

 - widening and upgrading the Nineteenth Avenue overpass